-201.4c Text printed on some legendary cards refers to that card by a shortened version of its name.
-Instances of a card's shortened name used in this manner are treated as though they used the card's full name.

-201.5.
-Some versions of Ikoria TM: Lair of Behemoths cards and other promotional cards feature a name other than their own in the upper left corner, with their normal name in a secondary title bar below it.
-These cards have only the card name specified in the secondary title bar, not the name printed where a card's name would normally appear.
-That name is considered flavor text and has no effect on game play.
+- 201.5c Text printed on some legendary cards refers to that card by a shortened version of its name.
+Instances of a card's shortened name used in this manner are treated as though they used the card's full name. - 201.6.
+Promotional or alternate-art versions of some cards feature a secondary title bar below the name line.
+The card's name as listed in the Oracle card reference is displayed in the secondary title bar, and an alternate name appears in the upper left corner.
+For the purposes of deck construction, game rules, and effects, these cards have only the card name specified in the secondary title bar.
+Rules text may also refer to a card's alternate name; instances of the alternate name that are present in rules text refer to the name specified in the secondary title bar.
+The alternate name has no effect on game play.